Gateway to College

 709 N. Saginaw Street, Flint MI 48503

-- Complete the application packet in full.
+- Call (810) 232-2690 to schedule an appointment with a resource Specialist regarding the program so that you can visit the Gateway Office and complete the Mott Community College application.
+In addition you will be asked to Complete the application packet in full.
 Make sure you print it, and sign it.
-If you need help or don’t have access to a printer, please call (810) 232-2690 for assistance.
+If you need help or don't have access to a printer, please call (810) 232-2690 for assistance.

 - Complete your written answers to the three essay questions and return them with your application at the Information Session.